I suppose technically this title is a contradiction, as no animal that is extinct can be dangerous as they are well…. Extinct!

 In a way I suppose its like celebrities.
 There is always a certain morbid fascination with something, be it a rock star, or an animal, once its gone.

 Still many of these creatures were truly spectacular animals and far more deadly than famous modern predators, and in this article I am going to run down what I feel would have been the most dangerous extinct animals.

-A prehistoric Shark that was identical to the modern Great White except that it was possibly 60 feet long (over twice the size of a modern Orca) and close to 65 short tons in weight.
+A prehistoric Shark that was possibly 60 feet long (over twice the size of a modern Orca) and close to 65 short tons in weight.

 It just goes to show you there really IS always a bigger fish or mammal out there.
 The Giant Squid is a dangerous carnivore that can reach a length of 33 feet long and if you encountered it in the ocean you’d be pretty scared.

 However this thing is the prey of the Sperm Whale an even bigger carnivore.

 2 million years ago however the ancestors of the Sperm Whale would have been the Megalodon’s bitch.

 Whilst Megalodon was possibly the most powerful carnivore to live on the planet.
 It was ultimately driven to extinction just before modern man appeared.
 It’s death is believed to have been caused by a variety of different causes, including the cooling of the oceans, a decline in its prey population and possibly even competition from smaller predators such as the Great White Shark and raptorial whales who emerged near the end of the Megalodon’s reign.
 (These smaller predators couldn’t have competed with the adults, but would have been more efficient predators than the younger Megalodon, who would not have been looked after by their parents.)